isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a new person by entering their details (name, phone, email, address, membership status and optional tags).
-2. System validates the input.
+2. KrustyKrab validates the input.
-3. System saves the new person to the address book.
+3. KrustyKrab saves the new person to the address book.
-4. System displays a confirmation message:
+4. KrustyKrab displays a confirmation message:
    *"New person added: [person details]"*

 Use case ends.

 **Extensions**
 - **1a.** Invalid input (e.g., empty name, invalid email format, invalid phone number).
     - 1a1.
-System shows error message.
+KrustyKrab shows error message.
     - 1a2.
 Use case resumes at step 1.

 - **1b.** Person with the same phone number already exists.
     - 1b1.
-System alerts the user that the person already exists.
+KrustyKrab alerts the user that the person already exists.
     - 1b2.
 Use case ends.

 ---